 Meet the Expert: Theresa Gentile, MS, RDN, CDN

-With over 13 years in nutrition, Theresa Gentile offers individual and group counseling at her private practice in Brooklyn, NY and specializes in home enteral nutrition at Maimonides Medical Center.
+With over 13 years in nutrition, Theresa Gentile offers individual and group counseling at her private practice in Brooklyn, NY, and specializes in home enteral nutrition at the Maimonides Medical Center.

 Theresa earned her Master of Science degree at CUNY Brooklyn College and completed her Dietetic Internship at New York Presbyterian Hospital.
-She is co-chair of the Cultural Foods Committee of the Greater NY Dietetic Association and has worked on the “Let’sMove!” campaign led by First Lady Michelle Obama.
+She’s co-chair of the Cultural Foods Committee of the Greater NY Dietetic Association and has worked on the “Let’sMove!” campaign led by First Lady Michelle Obama.

 If you’re new to the whole mushroom coffee trend, there’s one thing you should know before you start reading this best mushroom coffee list: it actually tastes pretty good.

 “Mushrooms are a suitable alternative to regular coffee beans as their earthy taste blends well with the bold, roasted flavor of coffee beans,” Gentile said.

 “Coffee aroma changes depending on the processing method and manufacturers have been able to maintain the original coffee aroma without incorporating the off flavors from mushrooms.”

 So it’s nothing like the chalky beverage I imagined—the one that’s taste is akin to a fresh cup of dirt (that’s one myth busted).

 For the most part, it just tastes like coffee.
 Because it is, but with less caffeine and a hefty dose of mushrooms.